ucan-wg/awake/README.md

 ## 2 Sequence

-AWAKE proceeds in one connecion step and four communication rounds:
+AWAKE proceeds in one connection step, four communication rounds, and an OPTIONAL disconnection:

 1. Both parties subscribe to a well-known channel
 2. Requestor broadcasts intent